Esther Hicks: Books

+Several of the books written by Esther and Jerry Hicks have made it to bestseller lists in the United States.

-Hay House, Inc. published the Hicks' book, Ask and it is Given, in September 2004.
+Hay House Inc. published the Hicks' book, Ask and it is Given, in September 2004.
 Since that book they have also published The Amazing Power of Deliberate Intent (January 2006), The Law of Attraction (October 2006), The Astonishing Power of Emotions (September 2008), Money and the Law of Attraction: Learning to Attract Health, Wealth & Happiness, and The Vortex: Where the Law of Attraction Assembles All Cooperative Relationships (2009).
-A series of fictional children's books, Sara I, II, and III, is also available.
-Several of their books have been translated into Spanish, French, Italian, German, Dutch, Swedish, Czech, Croatian, Slovenian, Slovak, Serbian, Romanian, Russian and Japanese.